wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 - Make sure the name of the environment is `env`.

 - Select the base interpreter.
-Make sure to use the same version of Python that is selected for your web app (in runtime.txt or the **Application Settings** bl **Application Settings** blade of your web  a app in the Azure Management Por in the Azure Management Portal)  .
+Make sure to use the same version of Python that is selected for your web app (in runtime.txt or the **Application Settings** blade of your web app in the Azure Portal).

 - Make sure the option to download and install packages is checked.